armandfardeau/dinghy-ffv4/content/en/docs/meteorology/air_volumes.md

 ---
-title: "Air masses"
+title: Air masses
 weight: 3
+display_reading_time: true
+display_share_buttons: true
+navigation:
+  - "/docs/meteorology/wind"
+  - "/docs/meteorology"
+  - "/docs/meteorology/clouds"
 ---

-# Air masses
 Here are the main air masses found in Western Europe that shape the weather we have.

 ## Definition of a stable and unstable air mass